statelyai/xstate/docs/guides/communication.md

   - a machine
   - a string, which refers to a machine defined in this machine's `options.services`
   - a function that returns a `Promise`
-  - a function that returns a callback handler, which sends events to the parent via the callback (example below)
+  - a function that returns a "callback handler"
+  - a function that returns an observable
 - `id` - the unique identifier for the invoked service
 - `forward` - (optional) `true` if all events sent to this machine should also be sent (or _forwarded_) to the invoked child machine (`false` by default)
 - `data` - (optional) an object that maps properties of the child machine's [context](./context.md) to a function that returns the corresponding value from the parent machine's `context`.
-- `onDone` - (optional) the [transition](./transitions.md) to be taken when the child machine reaches its [final state](./final.md)
+- `onDone` - (optional) the [transition](./transitions.md) to be taken when:
+  - the child machine reaches its [final state](./final.md), or
+  - the invoked promise resolves, or
+  - the invoked observable completes
-- `onError` - (optional) the transition to be taken when the child machine encounters an execution error.
+- `onError` - (optional) the transition to be taken when the invoked service encounters an execution error.

 ## Invoking Promises